 The United States Patent and Trademark Office is one of the most important federal agencies when it comes to intellectual property rights.
 If you want to profit from your intellectual property, you must register it appropriately.
 This ensures other parties cannot capitalize on the work you have put into your brand.

 When you establish intellectual property and someone else attempts to use it for profit, you have the right to file a civil claim against that party for infringement of your intellectual property rights.
 These cases often involve substantial damages.
 If you encounter any such problems with your intellectual property, it’s vital to work with an attorney who understands this area of property law in extreme detail.
 Intellectual property laws also play important roles in the realm of business law.
-Companies must protect trade secrets, copyrights, and other intellectual properties to maintain profitability and continue operating.
+Companies must protect trade secrets, copyrights, and other intellectual property to maintain profitability and continue operating.

 Personal Property Law